Online theatre: streaming options for staying in

 When Les Misérables was briefly suspended due to refurbishments on the Sondheim Theatre in 2019, a whole host of stars and musical theatre legends, including Alfie Boe, Michael Ball and Matt Lucas, came together for a sell-out concert version of the show.
 Now a recording of the Les Mis concert is available to download and watch online.
 Each download will raise money for charities supporting performing arts and the NHS.
 Producer Cameron Mackintosh says: 'we hope that fans and everyone who loves the theatre will be reminded of how special a theatrical experience can be, going to the very heart of our British culture'.

 The concert is £9.99 to download and is available now.
 Click here to download.

 Globe Player: Shakespeare on Demand

-With over 130 filmed productions, the Globe Theatre's on-demand-video service means there's more than enough Shakespeare to see us through theatre closures and quarantine measures.
-Relive Mark Rylance and Stephen Fry's star turns in Twelfth Night, get up close to Jonathan Pryce as Shylock in Twelfth Night or watch Michelle Terry playing the tragic prince in Hamlet.
-With a wealth of talented actors and and an emphasis on the spirit and atmosphere of Shakespeare's text, the Globe productions bring the bard to you.
-It's especially valuable for parents trying to ignite a love of theatre and support children their Shakespeare set texts.
+With over 130 filmed productions, the Globe Theatre's on-demand video service means there's more than enough Shakespeare to see us through theatre closures and quarantine measures.
+Relive Mark Rylance and Stephen Fry's star turns in Twelfth Night, get up close to Jonathan Pryce as Shylock in The Merchant of Venice or watch Michelle Terry playing the tragic prince in Hamlet.
+With a wealth of talented actors and and an emphasis on the spirit and atmosphere of Shakespeare's text, The Globe productions bring the bard to you.
+It's especially valuable for parents trying to ignite a love of theatre and support children with their Shakespeare set texts.

 Much of the Globe Player has been made free while the theatre is closed and there is also the option to rent certain productions (£4.99), own them (£12.99) or send them as a gift (£12.99).
 Click here to explore and stream.